-I adored making sweet little houses and miniatures when I was a kid.
-Once upon a time, an extremely creative babysitter introduced my sister and me to the idea of creating multi-story homes from shoeboxes and well, we were both TOTALLY hooked.
+I adored making little playhouses and miniatures when I was a kid.
+When my sister and I were young, an extremely creative babysitter introduced us to the idea of creating multi-story houses from shoeboxes and we were both TOTALLY hooked.

 Frankly, the 80’s-fashionable Barbie Dreamhouse of my childhood didn’t hold a candle to our stylish stack of shoeboxes – wallpapered with origami paper, decorated with furniture finds cut out from the Sears catalog, and decked out with add-ons like a rooftop swimming pool, tiny ice cream stand, and bike elevator.